 Sandra Blow RA

-Sandra Blow studied at St. Martin's School of Art from 1941-1946, at the Royal Academy Schools from 1946-47, and subsequently at the Academy of Fine Arts, Rome from 1947-48.
-In the late 1940s she travelled to Spain and France, and had her first solo show at Gimpel Fils in 1951.
-She worked in Cornwall for a year from 1957-58 and then went on to teach at the Royal College of Art from 1960.
+Born in 1925, Sandra Blow studied at St. Martin’s School of Art from 1941 - 46, the Royal Academy Schools 1946 - 47 and at the Academy of Fine Arts, Rome 1947 - 48.
+It was in Italy under the influence of mentor Alberto Burri that she developed her own brand of reductive abstract painting.
+She travelled to Spain and France in the late 1940s and lived in Cornwall from 1957 - 58.
+She then moved to London and went on to teach at the Royal College of Art from 1960.

-Blow was an abstract painter and did at times use materials such as polyethylene and willow cane to construct pictures as well as using the more traditional materials.
-Her work has been said to be concerned pre-eminently with the problems of pure painting: balance and proportion, tension and scale.
+Blow was an abstract painter who has also used materials such as polyethylene, and willow cane to construct pictures.
+Blow has been said to be concerned pre-eminently with the problems of pure painting; balance and proportion, tension and scale.